nutanix/karbon-platform-services/workshops/karbon-services-quick-start-ai-inference/index.rst

    .. note::

-      One additional benefit of using the Xi IoT Inferencing Service is that multiple functions and pipelines can share edge hardware resources, such as GPUs, when running machine inference.
+      One additional benefit of using the Karbon Services for IoT Inferencing Service is that multiple functions and pipelines can share edge hardware resources, such as GPUs, when running machine inference.

 #.
 Click :fa:`remove` to close the ML model without making any changes.